 Are the rooms floated/isolated here?

-The live room and vocal booth are floated.
-The walls and ceiling are floated in the control room.
+The live room and vocal booth are both floated, and so are the walls and ceiling in the control room.

 Tell me about the desk.
 It’s an SSL, right?

 Yes, it’s an SSL G-series with 48 channels.
-It was originally built for a studio in Paris, but we came to have it 3 years ago.
+It was originally built for a studio in Paris, but we came to have it three years ago.

 What was the reason behind picking it?